DeepsMoseli/DeepsMoseli.github.io/essays/ReflectionOnJavascript.md

 <img class="ui medium left square floated image" src="../images/javascript.jpeg">

 ## First Impressions
 I must say, I am taken a bit by surprise.
-I have always thought of javascritp as simply very short lines of code you add to your HTML tags to make stuff move around.
+I have always thought of javascript as simply very short lines of code you add to your HTML tags to make stuff move around.
 To learn it can be a language that stands on its own and is this powerful just filled my mind with crazy ideas.
 I first learned c++, then self taught Python, which I loved for its loseness, javascript takes this to a new level entirely.
 I like how majority of the syntax and ideology I am used to in Python also applies in Javascript, and more.
 Although I must say, the first thing i miss already is Python lists and all the cool list comprehension shortcuts.  <br>

 <img class="ui medium left square floated image" src="../images/time.jpg">